ls1intum/Artemis/src/main/resources/templates/haskell/test/readme.md

 stack build --allow-different-user --flag test:Prod && rm -rf solution && rm -rf test && (stack exec test --allow-different-user || exit 0)
 ```

-When testing the solution repository, you additionally need to provide the `test:Solution` flag to `stack build`.

 ## Updating Dependencies

 If you plan to update the stack resolver including its GHC version, you also have to create a new docker image and update the corresponding Bamboo configuration.